Blasphemous (video game): Strife and Ruin

 On February 18, 2021, another free expansion for Blasphemous called Strife and Ruin was released for all platforms.
 The update added a Boss Rush mode, render mode selection, and challenge rooms.

 The update also features a crossover with another indie Metroidvania, Bloodstained: Ritual of the Night, where the main character Miriam needs the help of the Penitent One to complete the Challenge Rooms in order for her to return to her world.
 The developers also added a new Demake Area that features an 8-bit style to the game that makes it feel more like a classic platformer from the NES era of games.

 Wounds of Eventide

 On August 27, 2021, a third expansion, titled Wounds of Eventide was announced.

 Wounds of Eventide was released on December 9, 2021 as free DLC.
-The update is the biggest of the three, mainly adding multiple bosses and NPCs, new quests and items, and an entirely new ending (mainly referred to as Ending C, or the "True Ending") that leads directly into the sequel, Blasphemous 2.
+The update is the biggest of the three, mainly adding multiple bosses and non-player characters, quests and items, and an ending (mainly referred to as Ending C, or the "True Ending") that leads directly into the sequel, Blasphemous 2.

-To this day, this is the only update with a fully animated trailer (released on August 27, 2021) to be released, unlike the previous two that displays in-game footage and snippets of pixelated stylized cutscenes.